 Actually, the wasp box in itself is an interesting box, because although most people think of the wasp as being a black and yellow stinging insect, there are many types of wasp of varying colours, such as brown, brown and white, or reddish coloured etc.

-Wasps and bees have an ovipositor too - it can be used for stinging and laying eggs.
+The Hymenoptera box also contains sawflies.
+The sawfly, not surprisingly, is so called because when viewed under a microscope, its ovipositor is saw-like in appearance.
 The sawfly uses their ‘saw-shaped’ ovipositor for cutting into plants, where they will then lay their eggs.
 Handy - but it doesn’t necessarily make sawflies very popular!

-Not surprisingly, ants, like wasps, are starting to be used to control pests on crops.
+As I said before, not surprisingly, ants, like wasps, are starting to be used to control pests on crops.
 So gardeners – remember that!

 They also have segmented bodies and 'jointed appendages' (which means legs or limbs with joints - just like humans have elbow and knee joints).

-COPYRIGHT 2010 - 2016: WWW.BUZZABOUTBEES.NET
+COPYRIGHT 2010 - 2023: WWW.BUZZABOUTBEES.NET